systemcarl/weblog/outlines/devlogs/blank/ci-cd.md

         consistency.

 ## Putting the Pieces Together
+- Like a physical pipeline, a CI/CD pipeline is made up of many smaller components that each get the product closer to delivery.
 - My main goal was to create a self-contained project that could be easily shared and customized.
     - I took care to consider the best platform-agnostic tools to use.